activeloopai/deeplake/README.md

 # Hub Array

-Hub Arrays are very large arrays stored on the cloud and accessed over internet as if local numpy arrays.
+Hub Arrays are very large arrays stored on the cloud storage (such as S3) and accessed over internet as if local numpy arrays.
 ```python
 > import hub
 > imagenet = hub.load(name='imagenet')